 You can propagate Serbian spruce from a cutting.
 The best time to take the cutting is late summer or early fall.
 Take the cutting from the tip of a healthy branch.
 The cutting should be about four inches long.

 Prepare a pot for planting by filling it with sandy loam and poking a hole in the middle with a pencil.
 Remove the needles from the bottom 2/3 of the cutting and make an angular cut at the very bottom.
 Dip this end of the cutting in rooting hormone and insert it into the hole you made.
 Keep the soil moist.
 Creating a "tent" over the pot with a plastic bag helps trap moisture.
 Remove the bag when roots have formed.
 Keep the pot indoors in indirect light for the winter.
 Transplant the tree outdoors in spring after the danger of frost has passed.

 How to Grow Serbian Spruce Tree From Seed

 You can also propagate Serbian spruce from seed.
 It may help to scar the outer coating of the seed to promote germination.
 These seeds need temperatures to cool down and warm up to trick them into believing winter is over and the growing season is about to begin.

 Plant the seeds in fall 1/4 inch deep in a planting tray with moistened potting soil amended with peat moss and sand.
 Wrap this tray in a plastic bag and put it in the back of a refrigerator for 4 months.
 Gradually warm up the seeds by bringing the tray to a cool garage or cellar.
 As spring approaches, continue the process by bringing it outside on warm days.
-In early spring, after germination, let the seedlings harden off in their tray over a 4-week period.
+In early spring, after germination, let the seedlings harden off in their tray over four weeks.
 Give them at least 6 to 8 hours of sunlight.
 Plant them outdoors after all danger of frost has passed.